AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **toggleBotIsAddedToAttachmentMenu**(`parameters`): `Promise`<[`ok`](../modules/index.types.default.md#ok-1)\>

-Adds or removes a bot to attachment menu.
-Bot can be added to attachment menu, only if userTypeBot.can_be_added_to_attachment_menu == true
+Adds or removes a bot to attachment and side menu.
+Bot can be added to the menu, only if userTypeBot.can_be_added_to_attachment_menu == true

 #### Parameters